intelligenthack/intelligentcache/README.md

 Serialization can be customized by setting an implementation of `IRedisValueSerializer` to the `ValueSerializer` property on `RedisCache` class.

 #### Custom exception logs
 Exception logs can be changed by providing a new action for `ExceptionLogger` property.
-By default all exception will be logged in the `Console`.
+By default all exception will be logged to stderr.

 #### Custom key prefix
 A new key prefix of your choice can be applied by assigning it to `KeyPrefix` property .

 # Architecture

 A cache is a component that stores previously computed values for a period of time, so that the next time the value is needed, the computation can be avoided.
 The premise is that it is cheaper to look-up a value from the cache than computing that value.

 This library implements a cache with multiple hierarchical levels.
 It means that whenever a lookup is performed, the first level is checked.
 If a value is found (hit), that value is returned and the second level is not contacted.
 If the value is not found in the first level (miss), the second level is checked ans so on, recursively.

 ![A sequence diagram showing three interactions between the application and two cache levels.
 In the first one, the application requests a key which is found in the first level and returned immediately.
 In that case the second level isn't contacted at all.
 In the second interaction, the application requests a key which is not found on the first level, but is found on the second level.
 The value is stored in the first level and returned to the application.
 The last interaction shows the application requesting a key that is not found in either cache levels.
 A new value is then computed, which is stored into both levels.](doc/levels.drawio.svg)